Herring-UGAECSE-2920-S23/Deliverable1_s23/Deliverables/deliverable10.md

 ## PCB Ready to Order (P)
 Your team will need to place and route your PCB with circuitry through checkpoint B this week.
 It must be complete enough to place an order (in theory).
 Of course, if your team wants to order boards, it is up to you.
-All DRC checks in Eagle pass.
+All Design Rule Checks (DRC) in the software must pass.
 All DRC checks pass in PCB fab tool from JLCPCB.
 Show a photo in cart to checkout (you do not need to buy).
 Justify your number of layers and elaborate on any other interest aspects of your design.

 # Summary